A Virtual Reality-based Training and Assessment System for Bridge Inspectors with an Assistant Drone: The Training and Assessment System

 \subsubsection{The Job Site}

 Simulation of the bridge inspection site focuses on creating the geographic context, the environmental condition, and the traffic condition at the bridges.
 Bridges to be inspected sit on a lake in a mountain area.
-Bridge inspection needs to be conducted in the daytime with a clear weather although a sudden change in the weather may occur in rare cases.
+Bridge inspection needs to be conducted in the daytime with clear weather although a sudden change in the weather may occur in rare cases.
 Therefore, only wind under level five of the Beaufort Wind Scale has been considered as a possible weather impact in the system.
 The wind factor is simulated by adding the force value and direction in Unity.
 Since most commercial drones can be flown in the wind between 10 and 30 mph, TASBID considers three levels of wind: light, gentle, and medium.
 They correspond to the wind speed around 2mph, 11mph and 22mph, and cause the force of 0.12N, 3N and 12N, respectively.
 A three-dimensional vector can set up the wind direction.
-Light condition is another common impact factor for the inspection.
-Some dim areas of bridges, such as the bridge bottom, are present although the natural light condition is good.
-TASBID is designed to include tasks to inspect dim areas of bridges.
+Lighting condition is another common factor impacting the inspection.
+To create a more realistic lighting condition, the simulation turns on the Global Illustration in Unity to simulate the light reflected from the water surface.
+Some dark areas of bridges, such as the bridge bottom, are still present although the natural lighting is good.
+TASBID is designed to include tasks that inspect dark areas of bridges.
 The drone in the simulation is equipped with a light.
-Trainees can turn it on or off according to their needs by pressing the key ``B" on the keyboard.
-Traffic volume is considered as well because inspectors may feel pressure when flying the drone near the traffic.
+Trainees can turn it on or off according to their needs by pressing ``B" on the keyboard.
+Traffic volume is modeled as well because inspectors may feel pressure when flying the drone near the traffic.
 Vehicles moving on the bridges are included in TASBID using a free traffic simulation asset \cite{traffsimulation}.
-The total number of vehicles can be increased or decreased corresponding to the design of experiments.
+The total number of vehicles can be increased or decreased as desired.